rixx/ramble/ideas.md

 - if failure is not an option, failure is mandatory https://twitter.com/DRMacIver/status/1266704808150470657
 - bughoroskp
 - main: kleine annehmlichkeiten, inquirer(), `posts new`, etc
-- "say more" is a great way to continue conversations. also: jumping-off points, but be mindful of conversation modes.
+- saying "say more" is a great way to continue conversations. also: jumping-off points, but be mindful of conversation modes.
+- saying "oops"
+- find your values by applying adverbs. (maybe just "on adverbs")
+- "forgive yourself" in meditation is a meh frame (as per https://twitter.com/visakanv/status/1263643405780832257), opposed to the much stronger "nice, good job, I noticed a distraction, sick work yo"